 In testing, I didn’t notice much of a difference in results when using the different cooking functions, while many of the presets either overcooked or undercooked the food.

-How we tested the Cuisinart Basket Air Fryer Air-200
+How I tested the Cuisinart Basket Air Fryer Air-200

 I used the Cuisinart Basket Air Fryer for two weeks, making something in it multiple times per day.
 During that time, I tested almost all of its cooking functions and presets to see how each performed using a variety of foods, both frozen and fresh.
 Its instruction booklet also features a cooking chart and recipes, so I made sure to see how they stacked up.
 After, I would always clean the device to discern how easy the process was.